 “An instrument, apparatus, implement, machine, contrivance, implant, in vitro, or other similar or related article, including a component part, or accessory which is:

 Lawsuits focused on defective medical devices or appliances are product liability cases commonly handled by a medical device attorney.
 Depending on the circumstances, a number of parties can be found liable, including the appliance or device manufacturer, seller and designer.

 Defects in medical appliances and medical devices can come from a number of different causes.
 Some of which may not be immediately apparent, nonetheless, are the result of negligence of the manufacturer or a party that had responsibility for its safety.
 Each particular defect requires an experienced and knowledgeable medical malpractice attorney to uncover their source, which could include flaws in the design, construction with inferior materials, or a failure to properly warn or instruct the user.

 The defective medical device attorneys and defective medical malpractice attorneys at Clifford Law Offices have the experience necessary to assist in claims focusing on all types of devices or appliances.

 Clifford Law Offices’ medical malpractice attorneys represented several recipients of the recalled Sulzer hip devices who had to undergo painful revision surgery as a result of defective devices.
 These cases, which were part of a Multi-District Litigation, resulted in settlements nearing a combined one billion dollars.

-We reached a $5,000,000 Partial Settlement when a neurosurgeon using spine instruments during surgery caused permanent incontinence in a 30-year-old woman due in part to the manufacturer failing to advise the surgeon about the appropriate imaging required for the proper use of the instruments.
+We reached a partial settlement of $5,000,000 when a neurosurgeon, using spine instruments during surgery, caused permanent incontinence in a 30-year-old woman.
+In part, due to the manufacturer failing to advise the surgeon about the appropriate imaging required for the proper use of the instruments.